SCZwangxiao/queue/README.md

 send e-mail to inform you:
 - when running your command
-- when error occured (comming soon)
+- when error occurred
-- when your command finfished (comming soon)
+- when your command finfished

 ## Installation
 packages